MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/troubleshoot-502-2-bad-gateway-error-in-cgi-apps.md

 Capture [FREB](troubleshoot-php-with-failed-request-tracing.md) log for the HTTP error message and locate which module is throwing this error message.

 Troubleshoot the CGI process executable file to determine why the CGI process terminates unexpectedly.
-You may have to generate a memory dump file of the CGI process when the access violation occurs.
+You might have to generate a memory dump file of the CGI process when the access violation occurs.

 This problem occurs when the CGI application does exactly what the error suggests: inserts invalid data into the HTTP Header value(s) that is sends to IIS as part of its response.